MATH 100: Fundamentals of Mathematics

 MATH 105: Algebra for Non-STEM Majors

-MATH 105 is designed for students whose Degree Completion Plan includes MATH 114, 115, 117, or 201 and no non-math courses with math prerequisites.
+MATH 105 is designed for students whose Degree Completion Plan includes MATH 114, 115, 117, or 201, and non-math courses with math prerequisites.

 MATH 110: Intermediate Algebra

 Review of exponents, polynomials, factoring, roots and radicals, graphing, rational expressions, equations and inequalities, systems of linear equations, and problem-solving.
 This course may not be used to meet the General Education requirement.

 Prerequisite: MATH 100 with "C" or better.
 Applying mathematical tools and analysis to practical context, particularly focusing on using proportions and ratios.
 Basic statistical tools are developed and employed, including graphs, descriptive statistics, the normal curve, the basics of inferential reasoning, and investigating correlation.
 Financial applications are particularly emphasized, as is the use of spreadsheets.

 Prerequisite: MATH 110 with "C" or better.
 A survey course for liberal arts majors including a review of algebra and an introduction to logic, probability and statistics, mathematical structure, problem-solving, number theory, geometry, and consumer applications.

 MATH 121: College Algebra